impresoras-3d-resina

 The resin printing process follows these general steps:

-Preparing the 3D Model: Just like in FDM printers, you need a 3D model in STL format.
+3D Model Preparation: Just like with FDM printers, you need a 3D model in STL format.

-This file is loaded into a specific slicing software for resin printers, such as Chitubox or Lychee Slicer.
+This file is loaded into a slicing software (slicer) specific for resin printers, such as Chitubox or Lychee Slicer. lychee-slicer

 Printing Process:

-• In SLA printers, a UV laser projects the shape of each layer onto the surface of the resin, selectively solidifying it.
+• In SLA printers, a UV laser projects the shape of each layer onto the surface of the resin, solidifying it selectively.

-• After each layer, the print platform rises slightly (or descends, depending on the printer’s design) to allow the next layer to cure.
+• After each layer, the build plate lifts slightly (or lowers, depending on the printer design) to allow the next layer to be cured.

-Cleaning: Once printing is complete, the piece must be washed in isopropyl alcohol (or water if it is water-soluble) to remove uncured resin.
-It is then fully cured under UV light to achieve maximum strength.
+Cleaning: Once printing is finished, the part must be washed in isopropyl alcohol (or water, if it’s water-washable) to remove uncured resin.
+Then, it is fully cured under UV light to achieve its maximum strength.

-Post-processing: Finally, you need to cure the piece under UV light.
-You can use the sun (intense, midday), but normally you should have a UV light.
+Post-Processing: Finally, you have to cure the part under a UV light.
+The sun (intense, midday sun) can work, but normally you’ll have a UV light.

-Additionally, the piece must be rotated so that light hits all sides.
+Also, the part needs to be rotated so the light hits it from all sides.

 Where to Start with Resin Printers?

-If you are interested in exploring this technology, it is common to start with a mid-range printer, such as the Anycubic Photon or the Elegoo Mars, which offer a good balance between price and performance (I’m not being paid to say that 😅)
+If you’re interested in exploring this technology, the normal thing is to start with a mid-range printer, like the Anycubic Photon or the Elegoo Mars, which offer a good balance between price and performance (they don’t pay me to say that 😅).

 3d-printer-anycubic-photon